Content Loading

 Special Online Requirements

-Students must meet the requirements to complete the program with Associate of Applied Science in Surgical Technology.
+Students must meet the requirements to complete the program with the Associate of Applied Science in Surgical Technology.
 Students complete the didactic portion via their computer with all exams being proctored using the Respondus lockdown browser.